mmagnus/emacs-env/README.md

 # Magnus' Emacs Env

-<center><p><b>Emacs is my rifle.
+<p align="center"><b>Emacs is my rifle.
 There are many editors like it, but this one is mine.
-It is my life.
-I must master it as I must master my life.
-Without me my rifle is useless.
-Without my rifle, I'm useless.</b></p></center>
+Without me my, my rifle is useless.
+Without my rifle, I am useless.</b></p>

 ![](screenshot.png)
 Fig. Python Mode (python-outline - old)